JaneliaSciComp/multifish/docs/platforms/NextflowTower.md

 ## Creating a Compute Environment

 You (or your system administrator) will first need to create a compute environment in Tower to describe your compute resources.
-Tower provides [detailed documentation](https://help.tower.nf/compute-envs/overview) about this step, and below we detail some parameters that we found works for this pipeline.
+Use the "Tower Forge" method to automatically create the required resources.
+The official documentation provides [detailed instructions](https://help.tower.nf/compute-envs/aws-batch/#forge-aws-resources) to set this up.
+Below are some hints that we found works for this pipeline.

+### IAM User Permissions

+If your institution has AWS account, contact your systems administrator to get these permissions on your account.
+If you are using your own personal AWS account, you can simply follow the instructions.

+### Creating an S3 Bucket for Storage

+### Forge compute environment

 | Parameter | Value             |
 |-----------|-------------------|